Catastrophic Injury

 Some of the common catastrophic injuries sustained by our clients include:

-• Spinal cord injuries: Spinal cord injuries are categorized as either complete or incomplete, depending on the location and severity of the injury.
+• Spinal Cord Injuries: Spinal cord injuries are categorized as either complete or incomplete, depending on the location and severity of the injury.
 A complete spinal cord injury occurs when the injury is so severe, it completely disrupts all communication between the nerves and the brain.
 Complete spinal cord injuries typically result in total paralysis, either from the neck or waist down, depending on the location of the injury.
 In contrast, victims of incomplete spinal cord injuries may retain some degree of movement, functioning, and sensation.
 Again, the effects of an incomplete spinal cord injury depend on the location and severity of the injury.

-• Traumatic brain injuries: Traumatic brain injuries, or TBIs, are very serious catastrophic injuries, often resulting in partial or total cognitive limitations.
+• Traumatic Brain Injuries: Traumatic brain injuries, or TBIs, are very serious catastrophic injuries, often resulting in partial or total cognitive limitations.
 TBIs result from a variety of accidents, including motor vehicle accidents and slip and falls, among others.
 They range from relatively mild (e.g. concussions) to very severe, with the effects of the injury depending on its severity.
 In any case, TBI victims will typically require extensive medical treatment and ongoing care.
 In severe cases, victims and their families/loved ones will face a lifetime of challenges and a long, uphill battle to recovery.
 Full recovery may not be possible.

-• Burn injuries: Severe burns are not only extremely painful, but they also often leave lasting emotional trauma and physical disfiguration.
+• Burn Injuries: Severe burns are not only extremely painful, but they also often leave lasting emotional trauma and physical disfiguration.
 Catastrophic burn injuries, typically those categorized as second- or third-degree burns, require extensive medical treatment, such as skin grafting surgery, rehabilitation, pain management, and more.
 Victims may find themselves facing unexpected financial challenges—including costly medical bills—in addition to the many physical and emotional hardships brought on by severe burns.
 When someone else is at fault for the accident that caused the burn injuries, victims can seek restitution and recovery for their damages, including medical bills, lost wages, pain and suffering, emotional distress, and more.

-• Amputation: The loss of a limb or extremity is considered a catastrophic event.
+• Amputation Injuries: The loss of a limb or extremity is considered a catastrophic event.
 Amputation can be accidental in nature or a medical necessity as a result of severe damage to the affected area of the body.
 Amputation often results from motor vehicle accidents, work-related accidents, and other traumatic events.
 Victims will undoubtedly face a long, arduous road to recovery, one that is paved with extensive medical treatment and ongoing care.
 A personal injury claim can allow victims to recover compensation for the cost of this treatment, as well as the expenses associated with prosthetics, modifications to a home or vehicle, lost wages, and pain and suffering.

-• Organ Damage: Injuries that cause severe damage to vital organs like the heart, lungs, liver, or kidneys can be considered catastrophic due to the critical functions these organs perform in the body.
+• Organ Damage and Failure: Injuries that cause severe damage to vital organs like the heart, lungs, liver, or kidneys can be considered catastrophic due to the critical functions these organs perform in the body.
 Such injuries can result from trauma, infections, or chronic medical conditions.
 For example, a heart attack leading to significant cardiac muscle damage, severe lung damage from smoke inhalation in a fire, advanced liver disease, or kidney failure can all be considered catastrophic.
 These injuries may necessitate immediate surgical interventions, organ transplants, or lifelong medical management, often involving medications, dialysis, or continuous monitoring.

 • Multiple Fractures: Extensive fractures throughout the body, particularly those involving the spine, pelvis, or multiple long bones, can have a profound impact on an individual's life.
 These fractures often result from high-impact accidents, such as car crashes or falls from great heights.
 In addition to the pain and discomfort, individuals with multiple fractures may experience chronic pain, limited mobility, and difficulty performing daily activities.
 They may require multiple surgeries, including the insertion of hardware like pins or plates, and extensive rehabilitation to regain function and mobility.